 These skills, along with a year’s worth of experience in a real business, means she has a bright future ahead of her.

 "I was chosen as a team leader in our school business.
 I used to struggle with maths, but as a team we helped each other out.
 Now, accounting is something that I would like to do in the future.
 My biggest personal achievement has been gaining confidence.
 I am now able to talk to new people and can communicate clearly."

 - Siphindile Nzama, Hope Valley Farm School, South Africa

-Supported by the Alan & Babette Sainsbury Charitable Fund Teach A Man To Fish piloted the School Enterprise Challenge in Rwanda in 2016.
-As a result of a successful phase one we will continue the project in 2017.
-Training workshops and a suite of step by step resources will support schools, teachers and their students to take part in the School Enterprise Challenge and start up and run sustainable school businesses.
+Supported by the Alan & Babette Sainsbury Charitable Fund, Teach A Man To Fish piloted the School Enterprise Challenge in Rwanda in 2016.
+As a result of a successful phase one, we continue to work in Rwanda with additional support from the Lemonaid and ChariTea Foundation.
+Training workshops, step-by-step resources and ongoing guidance directly supported over 3,077 young Rwandans and their teachers to take part in the School Enterprise Challenge in 2017 and plan and manage sustainable school businesses.

 Nyanza Primary School's Stationery Business

 Profits from the stationery and photocopying school business have bought school uniform and kit for 14 girls and 5 boys.

 The school business has been a success and within 5 months began to make a profit.
 In 2015 the school business made over US$984 of profit.
 Other schools in the programme have been setting up bakery businesses, banana plantations and piggeries.
 The average net profit per school in 2015 was US$413 over 6 months which represents nearly 25% of a school’s monthly budget.

 "I look forward to use the skills I acquire to get a job"